pandrew1/Office365-IPURL-Samples/FlowNotifications/README.md

 Get the Azure Function App extension here: [https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-azurefunctions](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-azurefunctions)

 As described on the extension page, you will need to install npm and the Azure Functions module.
+Npm is installed with Node.js from https://nodejs.org/en/download/.

 npm i -g azure-functions-core-tools@2